Are You Ready to Graduate?

-Registering for the graduation course charges the corresponding fee to the student’s account (see theAcademic Catalog PDF, Tuition and Fees section for information on fees) and initiates a comprehensive graduation degree audit.
+Registering for the graduation course charges the corresponding fee to the student’s account and initiates a comprehensive graduation audit.
 When the graduation audit is completed, notification of the outcome of this audit is sent to the student’s ctx.edu email account.
+Please see the Academic Catalog (PDF), Tuition and Fees section for information on fees.

 Note: Late graduation registration may result in the student’s name being omitted from the commencement program and/or interfere with the student’s ability to purchase commencement regalia.

 Diplomas are mailed at no cost to a student’s permanent address as shown in MyInfo.
+Any address changes can be completed in the secure area of MyInfo.
+A student may have other types of active addresses on file (current, billing, etc.).
+In diploma shipment however, the active permanent address will take precedence over all others.
 It is the student’s responsibility to verify that the permanent address in MyInfo is correct at all times, but especially prior to the end of the term in which the student will graduate.
-Diploma mailing addresses are confirmed on the first business day after the term is completed.
+Diploma mailing addresses are confirmed by the Graduation Office on the first business day after the term is completed.